Visa Compliance and Requirements

 Off-campus work requires prior authorization

-Refrain from working off-campus without prior approval and authorization from the IO.
+You my not work off-campus without prior approval and authorization from OISS.

-To attain authorization, please review our student employment information and then meet with an advisor to discuss your options.
+To attain authorization, please review our student employment information and then meet with an advisor if you have questions.

 Maintain Personal Information Accuracy

 U.S. federal immigration regulations require all international students to maintain a permanent foreign address and current U.S. address.
 These are maintained as your Permanent (non-U.S. address) and Current (U.S. address) Address in CAESAR, and these are automatically reported to SEVIS.

 Failure to correctly maintain these addresses may result in a delay in processing any requests.

 - Use CAESAR's instructions to navigate to My Addresses.

 - Select the Edit button next to the address type you would like to edit, or select the Add a New Address button if the address type you are adding has not yet been created.